pospi/niri-config/README.md

 *(Imagine it like you're spreading out thoughts on the floor.)*

+> You could bring that un-usably slow discarded Windows laptop back to life with these tools.
+I *guarantee* it will be a much faster & more pleasant machine to use than when it was Microsoft-tainted.

 ## Features & integrations

 - Ergonomically considered [keybindings](#keybindings) for maximum work efficiency: